codepath/android_guides/Extended-ActionBar-Guide.md

 }
 ```

-We can also explicitly override the "Up" button by :
+We can also explicitly override the "Up" button in the AppBar in the `onOptionsItemSelected` by checking for the  `android.R.id.home` id being selected:

 ```java
     @Override